James Hefner - Nodaway News

-He was born October 26, 1938, in Maitland, to Floyd L. and Gladys K. Wiley Hefner.
+He was born October 26, 1938, in Maitland, to Floyd L. and Gladys K. Wile Hefner.
 He attended Northwest Missouri State University, Maryville, and the University of Kansas.

 Mr. Hefner served in the US Army Reserves.
-He was in retail management, having been a district manager for Pamida and Family Dollar.
-Most recently he was in custodial services at Northwest Missouri State University.
+His career was in retail management at Green Hills grocery store and Pamida.
+He was a store manager for Family Dollar before being promoted to district manager.
+After he retired from Family Dollar he worked at Northwest Missouri State University in custodial services.

 He was a member of the First United Methodist Church, Maryville, and a former Lions Club member in Chillicothe.

 Mr. Hefner’s body has been cremated.
-A memorial visitation will be held on Saturday, June 3 at the Bram Funeral Home, Maryville.
+A memorial visitation will be held from 1-3 pm, Saturday, June 3 at the Bram Funeral Home, Maryville.

 Memorials are suggested to the National Kidney Foundation, 30 E. 33rd St., New York, NY 10016, or kidney.org.